neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 neonctl projects update <id> [options]
 ```

-The `id` is the project ID, which you can obtain by listing your projects or from the **Project settings** page in the Neon console.
+The `id` is the project ID, which you can obtain by listing your projects or from the **Project settings** page in the Neon Console.

 #### Options